carlalbc/BIO634_2018/PartI_FastQC.md

 - What was the screenlog of Trimmomatic this time?
 How many reads were removed?
 Whas there any?
 - What does the SLIDINGWINDOW:4:15 means?
 Check the manual.

+## 3. Correcting errors

 ## Step 5: Use SOAPec to correct sequencing errors

+SOAPec is a tool is a read correction tool specifically designed for illumina short reads, the manual can be found [here](http://soap.genomics.org.cn/about.html).
+The command below will take the trimmed fastq files generated in step 4 and correct sequencing errors in a two step process using tools called KmerFreq_AR and Corrector_AR.

 If not installed already, download SOAPec